-taking samples (cultures) from the cervix to test for infectious agents such as chlamydia and gonococcus (causes gonorrhea)
+- taking samples, or cultures, from the cervix to test for bacteria that can cause an infection, such as chlamydia and gonococcus (the bacteria that causes gonorrhea)

-> - removing a small amount of tissue (biopsy) from the lining of the uterus to test, which is called endometrial biopsy
+- removing a small amount of tissue from the lining of the uterus to test, which is called endometrial biopsy

-> - a laparoscopy procedure to allow a doctor to look more closely at the insides of the abdomen or pelvis
+- a laparoscopy procedure that allows your doctor to look more closely at the insides of your abdomen or pelvis

-> - looking at the discharge under a microscope
+- looking at the discharge under a microscope

-> - collections of pus (abscesses) in the pelvis or uterus
+- collections of pus or abscesses in the pelvis or uterus

-> - septic shock (an overwhelming blood infection that leads to very low blood pressure)
+- septic shock, which is an an overwhelming blood infection that leads to very low blood pressure